gheenc/Computational-Methods/pset4/README.md

 I then did a clustering with 10 clusters.
 There is a lot more differentiation in groups on the zoomed in portion with 7 distinct colors being seen and 7 centers, meaning 3 clusters and centers were outside the zoomed in portion.
 In the full scatterplot, we can then see these clusters and centers.
 ['Scatterplot of PCA K-Means with Clustering of 10 Zoomed in'](x_centers_4.png) ['Scatterplot of PCA K-Means with Clustering of 10 Zoomed out'](x_centers_5.png)

+Sources: [1] Used to implement K means clustering and understand the sklearn library [2] Used ChatGPT to order the legend of clusers and add cluster centers [3] Asked ChatGPT how to make k means plottable

 ## Problem 5
 I have watched the entire video and asked the TAs any of my questions.